DmitryLitvintsev/enstore2cta/README.md

 Script will quit if configuration YAML is not found.

 optional arguments:
-  -h, --help     show this help message and exit --label LABEL  comma separated list of labels
+  -h, --help        show this help message and exit --label LABEL     comma separated list of labels --all             do all labels
-  --all          do all labels
+  --skip_locations  skip filling chimera locations (good for testing)
 ```

 The script can work with individual label(s) passed as comma separated values to `--label` option.
 Or it can be invoked